Rufus For Real

 Can I use store bought marinara?

-Absolutely.
-If you’re short on time, just stir a jar of your favorite marinara into the cooked meat and continue with the recipe as written.
-Taste and adjust — some jars need a little Italian seasoning or salt.
-Top with cheese and boom: dinner is done.
+Yes.
+Stir a jar of your favorite marinara into the cooked meat and continue with the recipe.
+Taste and adjust as needed—some sauces benefit from a little extra seasoning or salt.

 Can I make this gluten-free?

-Yep!
-Use your favorite gluten-free pasta or the spaghetti-squash version mentioned above.
-Just keep an eye on the noodles — GF pasta can go from “tender” to “mush” quickly.
+Yes.
+Use your favorite gluten-free pasta or a spaghetti squash variation.
+Keep an eye on the pasta, as gluten-free noodles can overcook quickly.

 What about dairy-free?